download the latest brochure

 The students decide what they want to write about.
 The subject matter is often surprising—it may be about their cat, but more often it’s likely be about a grandparent with Alzheimer’s, something they are studying in school, social issues or events in the world around them.
 Always the songs have a twist that can only come from the unrestrained imagination of a child.

-The music is written on the spot by the songwriter and it’s always original.
+The children come up with the melody based upon the natural pitch and rhythm of speech as melody in popular music is just speech expanded–the notes may go higher or lower, a note might be longer or shorter, but it still is informed by the spoken word.
 The songs come out in a wide array of styles, from country to classical, from folk to hip-hop.
 Projects can range from short-term residencies and concerts to full CD projects.
-While we’ve worked with everything from 3-year olds through adults with great success, we prefer working with 2nd through 4th grades.
+While we’ve worked with everything from 3-year olds through adults with great success, we prefer working with 1st through 5th grades.

 THE MISSION OF KID PAN ALLEY